 - A Georgia DUI conviction can negatively impact a person for many years, especially financially.
 Not only can insurance premiums cost much more, but a criminal conviction for a DUI can stop someone from getting a job, prevent admission to certain schools, not qualify for certain financial scholarships, and fail the criteria for earning a professional license.

-- If your child is convicted for DUI, the conviction will be on your child’s criminal history FOREVER.
+- If your child is convicted of DUI, the conviction will be on your child’s criminal history FOREVER.
 Convictions do not age off or drop off a person’s criminal history.

 - A conviction for a DUI is not eligible for expungement under Georgia law.